easycoder/rbr/roombyroom/Controller/home/orangepi/firmware/XR/doc/README.md

-# The XR Relay
+# Chained wi-fi networking for control systems
-The XR (eXtended Relay) employs a wifi networking strategy for controlling simple devices distributed over a large physical area, without the need for repeaters.
+This describes a networking strategy for controlling simple wifi devices distributed over a large physical area, without the need for repeaters.
 The code is Micropython and the system was designed for a network of 4MB ESP8266 devices.
-A typical target application would be monitoring and control of a commercial irrigation system, but the approach is equally well suited to handling the needs of domestic or industrial central heating systems.
+It was originally developed for a home heating control system but is equally well suited to handling the needs of industrial heating, irrigation or similar systems, where several devices need to be controlled centrally.
-## The problem
+## Background
 Most small-scale WiFi networking systems adopt a “star” topology:

 ![A star topology](star.png "Star")

 with all the control and sensor nodes connected to a single hub; often a standard internet router.
 This will be located close to where the service provider's cable enters the property, often in a remote corner.
 Devices such as the ESP8266 have small antennae and operate poorly over anything more than quite a short distance.
-This is a problem that shows up as  delays in responding, frequent resets and even crashes, but which may not reveal itself until the installation has been completed and signed off.
+This shows up as delays in responding, frequent resets and even crashes, but these may not become noticeable until after the installation has been completed and signed off.
+The system would then require a time-consuming rework.

 This problem can be overcome by the use of extra routers or network extenders, but these may be visually intrusive and they add extra cost and complexity to the system.

+In the case of the home heating system, there was an additional problem, that if the internet connection went down the local NAT network would also fail and the system controller could not access the relays and other devices.
+To avoid this, the controller was fitted with a second wifi interface to provide a private LAN, and the entire control network was placed on that.

+This was fine, but small computers like Raspberry/Orange pi can only support a limited number of wifi devices, and it didn't deal with devices being too far away to work reliably.

-A secondary issue concerns updates to the firmware inside the devices.
-When updates are required it is often necessary to manually visit each device in turn and perform an update.
+A secondary issue concerned updates to the firmware inside the devices.
+When updates were required it was necessary to manually visit each device in turn and perform an update.

 This article describes a simple, low-cost approach where the controlled devices themselves take care of all the networking.
 It can handle a large number of devices and can be deployed using very modest hardware such as an ESP8266.
 The system connects to its controller through a single wifi address and can be completely configured and tested before delivery for installation.
-## Outline
+## Outline of the strategy
-The strategy is to use some of the networked devices as message relays handing data to and from other nearby devices.
+This strategy employs some of the networked devices as message relays handing data to and from other nearby devices.
 The network then looks like this:

 ![A chain topology](chain.png "Chain")